makoit/fastapi_mongo_example_project/README.md

-# FastApi MongoDB Project-Template Example
+# FastApi MongoDB Project Example

 ## description

 This template can be used as base project template if rest-api with mongo db is required.
 The template shows how to manage students using the rest api & mongo db.
-For authentication and API access actually the oauth2-password-flow with bearer token is used.
+For authentication and api access actually the oauth2-password-flow with bearer token is used.

 ---